-- a. universality of protection, based on social solidarity; - b. entitlement to benefits prescribed by national law; - c. adequacy and predictability of benefits; - d. non-discrimination, gender equality and responsiveness to special needs; - e. social inclusion, including of persons in the informal economy; - f. respect for the rights and dignity of people covered by the social security guarantees; - g. progressive realization, including by setting targets and time frames; - h. solidarity in financing while seeking to achieve an optimal balance between the responsibilities and interests among those who finance and benefit from social security schemes; - i. consideration of diversity of methods and approaches, including of financing mechanisms and delivery systems;
+- a. universality of protection, based on social solidarity; - b. entitlement to benefits prescribed by national law; - c. adequacy and predictability of benefits; - d. non-discrimination, gender equality and responsiveness to special needs; - e. social inclusion, including of persons in the informal economy; - f. respect for the rights and dignity of people covered by the social security guarantees; - g. progressive realization, including by setting targets and time frames; - h. solidarity in financing while seeking to achieve an optimal balance between the responsibilities and interests of those who finance and benefit from social security schemes; - i. consideration of the diversity of methods and approaches, including financing mechanisms and delivery systems; - j. transparent, accountable and sound financial management and administration; - k. financial, fiscal and economic sustainability with due regard to social justice and equity; - I. coherence with social, economic and employment policies; - m. coherence across institutions responsible for the delivery of social protection; - n. high-quality public services that enhance the delivery of social security systems; - o. efficiency and accessibility of complaint and appeal procedures;